JCSDA/jedi-docs/docs/index.rst

 JEDI Documentation
 ==================

-Welcome to JEDI!
+Welcome to the Joint Effort for Data assimilation Integration (JEDI)!

+JEDI is an innovative data assimilation system for Earth System Prediction.

+It is a project for the `Joint Center for Data Assimilation <https://jcsda.org>`_.

+..
 This documentation will help you get started with JEDI whether you are a user or a developer.

 Table of Contents
 -----------------